InterviewMap/CS-Interview-Knowledge-Map/Browser/browser-en.md

 - Check whether this is a full-screen event.

-- Excute `requestAnimationFrame` callback.
+- Execute `requestAnimationFrame` callback.

-- Excute `IntersectionObserver` callback, which is used to determine whether an element shoud be displaying, usually in lazy-load, but has poor compatibility.
+- Execute `IntersectionObserver` callback, which is used to determine whether an element should be displaying, usually in lazy-load, but has poor compatibility.

 - Update the screen.

-- The aboves may occur in every frame.
+- The above events may occur in every frame.
 If there is idle time, the `requestIdleCallback` callback will be called.

-All above are from [HTML Documents](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model).
+All of the above are from [HTML Documents](https://html.spec.whatwg.org/multipage/webappapis.html#event-loop-processing-model).

 ## Minimize Repaint & Reflow